No. All content on Cureus are licenced under a Creative Commons Attribution license.

 Christopher Barretto, VP of Engineering

-Dr. Adler and Dr. Muacevic are both professors and noted academics who have considerable firsthand experience publishing and reviewing within peer reviewed medical journals.
-They also have almost 2 decades’ worth of experience serving on the editorial boards of more than one-half dozen medical journals.
+Dr. Adler and Dr. Muacevic are professors and noted academics with considerable experience publishing and reviewing within peer-reviewed medical journals.
+Together they have nearly 2 decades’ worth of experience serving on the editorial boards of several medical journals.

-- An editorial board of more than 300 accomplished scholars and clinical leaders.
+- The Cureus Editorial Board of more than 300 accomplished scholars and clinical leaders.

-- An Academic Council which includes a select group of world-renowned academics and past presidents from leading institutions including Stanford University, the Salk Institute, the University of Chicago, Johns Hopkins, the National University of Singapore and the American Medical Association.
+- The Cureus Academic Council — a select group of world-renowned academics and past presidents from leading institutions including Stanford University, the Salk Institute, the University of Chicago, Johns Hopkins, the National University of Singapore and the American Medical Association

-- Importantly and uniquely, Cureus’ SIQ (scholarly impact quotient) scoring process utilizes community crowd sourcing community at large to discern scientific quality.
+- The Cureus SIQ (Scholarly Impact Quotient) scoring process utilizes community crowd sourcing to accurately discern scientific quality

 In the future, Cureus plans to introduce paid, targeted ads from BioPharma and healthcare institutions in order to continue providing an entirely free open access journal.

 Not yet.
 We are currently awaiting PubMed certification.
 Cureus is indexed in Google Scholar, and all Cureus content is optimized with the latest SEO techniques to ensure easy accessibility via Google and Bing.